 This paper is not a survey on packing arborescences.
-Such a survey is in preparation, see [22].
+Such a survey is in preparation, see [21].
 We only present here those theorems of the topic that are closely related to the new results of this paper.
-A preliminary version of the paper appeared in [21].
+A preliminary version of the paper appeared in [20].

 Edmonds [5] characterized digraphs having a packing of spanning arborescences with fixed roots.
 Frank [7] extended it for a packing of spanning arborescences whose roots are not fixed.
-The result of Frank [7], and independently Cai [3], answers the question when a digraph has an (f,g)-bounded packing of spanning arborescences, that is when each vertex v can be the root of at least f(v) and at most g(v)arborescences in the packing.
-Bérczi, Frank [2] entends it for an (f,g)-bounded, k-regular, $(\ell,\ell')$ -limited packing of not necessarily spanning arborescences, where k-regular means that each vertex belongs to exactly k arborescences in the packing and $(\ell, \ell')$ -limited means that the number of arborescences in the packing is at least $\ell$ and at most $\ell'$ .
-Kamiyama, Katoh, Takizawa [16] provided a different type of generalization of Edmonds' theorem in which they wanted to pack reachability arborescences, that is each arborescence in the packing must contain all the vertices that can be reached from its root in the digraph.
+The result of Frank [7], and independently Cai [3], answers the question when a digraph has an (f, g)-bounded packing of spanning arborescences, that is when each vertex v can be the root of at least f(v) and at most g(v)arborescences in the packing.
+Bérczi, Frank [2] extends it for an (f, q)-bounded k-regular (l, l') -limited packing of not necessarily spanning arborescences, where k-regular means that each vertex belongs to exactly k arborescences in the packing and (l, l') -limited means that the number of arborescences in the packing is at least l and at most l' .
+Kamiyama, Katoh, Takizawa [16] provided a different type of generalization of Edmonds' theorem in which they wanted to pack reachability arborescences in a digraph, that is each arborescence in the packing must contain all the vertices that can be reached from its root in the digraph.
 Durand de Gevigney, Nguyen, Szigeti [4] gave a generalization of Edmonds' theorem where a matroid constraint was added for the packing.
-More precisely, given a matroid M on a multiset of vertices of a digraph D, we wanted to have a matroid-based packing of arborescences, that is for every vertex vof D, the set of roots of the arborescences in the packing containing v must form a basis of M. In [17] Cs.
+More precisely, given a matroid M on a multiset of vertices of a digraph D, we wanted to have a matroid-based packing of arborescences, that is for every vertex v of D, the set of roots of the arborescences in the packing containing v must form a basis of M. In [17] Cs.
 Király proposed a common generalization of the previous two results.
-He characterized pairs (D, M)of a digraph and a matroid that have a matroid-reachability-based packing of arborescences, that is for every vertex v of D, the set of roots of the arborescences in the packing containing v must form a basis of the subset of the elements of M from which v is reachably in D.
+He characterized pairs (D, M) of a digraph and a matroid that have a matroid-reachability-based packing of arborescences, that is for every vertex v of D, the set of roots of the arborescences in the packing containing v must form a basis of the subset of the elements of M from which v is reachable in D.

-All of these results hold for dypergraphs, see [10], [14], [22], [1], [6], and for mixed graphs, see [7], [11], [22], [20], [6], [12].
+All of these results hold for dypergraphs, see [10], [14], [21], [1], [6], and for mixed graphs, see [7], [11], [21], [19], [6], [12].
 In fact, all of these results, except the one of Bérczi, Frank [2], are known to hold for mixed hypergraphs, see [6], [14], [15].
 The present paper will fill in this gap by showing that this result also holds for mixed hypergraphs.
-More precisely, we will characterize mixed hypergraphs having an (f,g)-bounded, k-regular, $(\ell,\ell')$ -limited packing of mixed hyperarborescences.
-Our result naturally generalizes a result of Gao, Yang [12] on (f,g)-bounded packing of k spanning mixed arborescences.
+More precisely, we will characterize mixed hypergraphs having an (f, g)-bounded k-regular (l, l') -limited packing of mixed hyperarborescences.
+Our theorem naturally generalizes a result of Gao, Yang [12] on (f, g)-bounded packing of k spanning mixed arborescences and will follow from the theory of generalized polymatroids.
 The other aim of this paper is to provide a new proof of another result of Gao, Yang [11] on matroid-reachability-based packing of mixed arborescences.

 Our approach is to reduce the result to the result of Cs.
 Király [17] on matroid-reachability-based packing of arborescences via a new orientation theorem.